MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMAlertSubscription.md

 ```

 ## DESCRIPTION
-The **Get-CMAlertSubscription** cmdlet gets one or more Microsoft System Center Configuration Manager alert subscriptions and displays their properties.
+The **Get-CMAlertSubscription** cmdlet gets one or more Configuration Manager alert subscriptions and displays their properties.
 If you specify the name or ID of an alert subscription, the cmdlet retrieves only that alert subscription.
 If you specify part of the name or ID of an alert subscription, the cmdlet retrieves all alert subscriptions that match the partial name or ID.
 If you do not specify anything, the cmdlet returns the properties of all alert subscriptions.